One dead in officer-involved shooting in Bartlett

-MEMPHIS, Tenn. — A man is dead following a shooting involving a Shelby County Sheriff’s deputy in Bartlett on Saturday.
+MEMPHIS, Tenn. — A woman is dead following a shooting involving a Shelby County Sheriff’s deputy in Bartlett on Saturday.

 The incident happened near Golden Valley Lane and Ellis Road in Bartlett around 2:40 p.m.
-The Shelby County Sheriff’s Office said the deputy was involved in a shooting and that one person is dead on the scene.
+The Shelby County Sheriff’s Office said the deputy was involved in a shooting and that a woman is dead on the scene.

 The deputy was not injured in this incident.
 The Sheriff’s Office said that the TBI is now investigating.
-The TBI said they will hold a press conference to address the public.
+The TBI held press conference to address the public shortly after 7 p.m.

+The TBI said that this incident started when a deputy pulled over a vehicle in connection with a domestic incident in Fayette County on Saturday.

+The Fayette County Sheriff provided the following statement: “At around 1pm today our office responded to a domestic violence call near Somerville where a woman had pulled a shotgun on her fiancé and struck him in the head with the barrel of the gun.
+He managed to flee the residence without further injury and she fled the scene prior to our Deputies’ arrival.
+I didn’t see any history of domestic violence in our system.
+We put out a broadcast to neighboring agencies following the incident.”

 📲 Download the WREG App today and stay up to date with breaking news and weather.